 We are currently in the July/Aug/Early-Sep European summer vacation slump and the boys at the factory have time to build beams.
 In October they will be back in full swing so the delay will likely be a bit longer, unless you order the beam in its Kit version.

-DISCLAIMER: All of the above is "planned" and is subject to possible changes.
+DISCLAIMER: All of the above is subject to possible changes.

 (English Version in preparation) this file shows in detail, how to build the 40m Add-On Dipole Kit

 40m Dipol Anleitung.pdf